 This post describes how to write a plugin for Vim using VimScript.
-The example plugin created here will detect custom file types (.riley
+The example plugin created here will detect custom file types (.riley) and do some simple syntax highlighting to serve as an introduction/reference.

 - Vim Plugin Directories